What is a submission?

 Global-wide sections rank firms which have truly international practices.
 In many cases, this means firms which have attained rankings in a range of country sections for the relevant practice area, where this is possible.
 Please only take part in Global-wide and Continent-wide research if this description accords with your firm.
-The practice areas covered in the Global guide include:
+Please note:

 Press releases are useful in providing us with continuing information all the year round, keeping our editors and researchers up-to-date on a law position in the market.
 Therefore please put us on your mailing list for press releases using [email protected].